timjacksonm/Tic-Tac-Toe/README.md

 ## Summary

 This project was a lot of fun.
 It focused on modules and factories.
 No more writing code however I like.
 This took planning and a thought out process.
-As a personal goal I tried my best to learn responsive web design and incorperate the design in my project.
+As a personal goal I tried my best to learn responsive web design and incorporate the design in my project.
 I did add a few unique transitions to the game.
 The winning transitions are disabled if you are using a smaller screen "mobile friendly".
 Currently you can play 1 player (you vs computer) or 2 player.
 You can decide which players turn starts the game!

 ## Author